opentelekomcloud-docs/elastic-cloud-server/umn/source/security/security_groups/default_security_group_and_rules.rst

 Default Security Group and Rules
 ================================

-If you have not created any security groups yet, the system automatically creates a default security group for you and associates it with the instance (such as an ECS) when you create it.
+If you have not created any security groups yet, the system automatically creates a default security group for you and associates it with the instance when you create it.
 A default security group has the following rules:

 -  Inbound rules control incoming traffic to instances in a security group.
 Only instances in the same security group can communicate with each other, and all inbound requests are denied.
 -  Outbound rules allow all outbound traffic and response traffic to the outbound requests.